-In the autobiographical piece studied in the former chapter, Abravanel pondered over the link between the imperial and military expansion of the Catholic Kings and the expulsion edict.
-The evolution of Iberian Reconquista into the expulsion of Jews had created a new situation of Sephardic exile.
-It involved a novel position of exteriority vis-à-vis Iberian imperial expansion and its impressive series of successes at the turn of the 15th to the 16th century.
-Faced with the challenges of this Sephardic position of exteriority and inferiority, Abravanel devoted large parts of his 1493 and 1497 commentaries on the books Kings and Daniel to a series of discussions on kingship, empires, Jewish exile and redemption.
-In these disseminated texts within these commentaries, he elaborated a first answer to this new exclusion from the expanding Iberian empires - at the time when Columbus and Vasco de Gama were achieving their epochal expeditions.
-Abravanel´s commentaries on Kings and Daniel present its readers with two powerful models to whose description and elucidation the present chapter is devoted.
-The first model is the model of the perfect Jewish Emperor (King Solomon) and his faithful descent throughout Jewish history; the second is the model of messianic expansion and self-annihilation of western and eastern empires.
+In the autobiographical piece studied in the previous chapter, Abravanel pondered the link between the imperial and military expansion of the Catholic Kings and the edict of expulsion.
+The series of events that led from Iberian Reconquista to Jewish expulsion had created a new situation for Sephardic Jewry – a new position in which Iberian imperial expansion and its impressive series of successes as the fifteenth century drew to a close were wholly external to the Jewish experience.
+Facing the challenges of this new position of exteriority and inferiority, Abravanel devoted large swathes of his commentaries on the book of Kings (1493) and the book of Daniel (1497) to discussions of kingship, empires, the nature of Jewish exile, and the process of redemption.
+In the disseminated texts within these commentaries, he elaborated his first response to this new state of exclusion from the expanding Iberian empires – at the very same time as Columbus and Vasco de Gama were undertaking their epochal expeditions.
+Abravanel’s commentaries on Kings and Daniel present their readers with two powerful models which will be the focus of the present chapter.
+The first is the model of the perfect Jewish emperor (King Solomon) and the role played by his faithful lineage throughout Jewish history; the second is a messianic model of expansionism which envisions the empires of East and West locking arms and bringing about their own annihilation.

 General and particular kings

-Abravanel begins his 1493 commentary on the books of Kings pointing at a seminal shift in the history of biblical kingship, the fragmentation of the general “general” kingship of Saul, David and Solomon” into the “particular kingships” of Judah and Israel.
+Abravanel begins his 1493 commentary on the books of Kings by pointing to a seminal shift in the history of biblical kingship: the fragmentation of the “general” kingship of Saul, David, and Solomon which gave way to the “particular kingships” of Judah and Israel:

-The first statement concerns the changes which occurred in kingship [of these kings] along history.
-Indeed, some of the kings mentioned in theses biblical books were general kings ruling over the entire nation [uma], like Saul, David and Solomon who ruled over all the tribes.
+The first statement concerns the changes which occurred in the kingship [of these kings] over the course of history.
+Indeed, some of the kings mentioned in these biblical books were general kings ruling over the entire nation [uma], that is, Saul, David, and Solomon who ruled over all the tribes.
 You will notice that these three kings were valiant monarchs, fearful of God, and committed to truth.
-As I explained in my commentary on the book of Samuel concerning the years of Saul, their kingship lasted hundred years […] These kings were not partial kings, favoring certain tribes over others, as it was the case from the time when the kingdom was portioned in the days of Rehavam and Yeroboam.
-King Rehabam and all his scions from the house of David […], you will notice in their stories, that some of them went in peace and uprightness in the footsteps of their father David, whereas some of them have lied about the Lord and went off and worshiped other gods.
-The kingdom of the kings of Judah, the good and the evil ones, lasted 396 years.
-Following this division of the Kingdom, Yeroboam ruled over the rest of the tribes.
-The kings after Yeroboam, as you will see in their stories, were all idolaters, none of them escaped from this plague.
-Their kingdom lasted two hundred and forty-one years.
+As I explained in my commentary on the book of Samuel concerning the reign of Saul, their kingships spanned one hundred years…These kings were not partial kings, favoring certain tribes over others, as was the case when the kingdom was divided in the days of Rehoboam and Jeroboam.
+You will notice in the stories of King Rehoboam and all his heirs from the house of David… that some of them went in peace and uprightness in the footsteps of their father David, whereas others lied about the Lord and went and worshiped other gods.
+The reign of the kings of Judah, both those who were good and those who were evil, lasted 396 years.
+Following the division of the Kingdom, Jeroboam ruled over the remaining tribes.
+As you will see in their stories, the kings after Jeroboam were all idolaters; none of them escaped this plague.
+Their kingdom lasted 241 years.